mastering-js/masteringjs.io/tutorials/lodash/truncate.md

 const example = 'Masteringjs.io is a great website to learn JavaScript fundamentals, mongoose, vue, and other fun JavaScript libraries.';

 const short = _.truncate(example, {
-    length: 23,
+  length: 23, // 'Masteringjs.io is a gre'.length
   separator: ' '
 });

 short; // Masteringjs.io is a...
 ```

-You can see that although it should have ended halfway through `great`, it back tracked and cut off at `a` because the `separator` parameter indicated so.
+Because `' '` is the separator, Lodash backtracked and cut off the string at the last space before index 23.
+Even though index 23 is halfway through "great", `truncate()` avoided breaking up words.